 Full-time day graduate students and resident graduate students are entitled to use the college Health Center located at the South Campus.
-It is open Monday through Friday from 8 a.m. to 5 p.m. and staffed by a nurse practitioner, a registered nurse and a licensed practical nurse.
+It is open Monday through Friday from 8:00 a.m. to 4:30 p.m. and staffed by a registered nurse and a licensed practical nurse.
 The services of the college physician are available by appointment.
 Most common health problems can be treated by the center.
 If necessary, the staff refers students to other facilities for further assistance.
-All full-time students are required to have a medical record based on a physical examination on file in the Health Center before any treatment is rendered.
+All fulltime students are required to have a medical record based on a physical examination on file in the Health Center before any treatment is rendered.

 International students are required to subscribe to the college's student health and accident insurance program.
+International students are required to have a chest x-ray as well as a physical exam.
 All other full-time students are urged to take advantage of this coverage as well.